ixe013/aucun/README.txt

 Installation
 ------------
 1. Copy AUCUN.DLL anywhere.
-2. Add a key under HKLM\Software\Microsoft\Winlogon\CurrentVersion named GinaDLL with the path to the DLL.
+2. Add a string value key named GinaDLL under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon
+3. Set the value of the new GinaDLL key to aucun.dll (add the path if it is not in system32.
-3. Modify the file Sample.reg to use your groups.
+4. Modify the file Sample.reg to use your groups.
 Everything is optionnal.
 If an entry is removed, that feature is silently disable (like the warning message).
-4. Merge Sample.reg to the registry and reboot
+5. Merge Sample.reg to the registry and reboot

 Messed up ?
 -----------